-Detail Amount Pupil premium funding allocation this academic year £132,385 Recovery premium funding allocation this academic year £13,630 Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £146,015
+Detail Amount Pupil premium funding allocation this academic year £123,165 Recovery premium funding allocation this academic year £33,672 (estimate) Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.

+Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £156,837